Why Lights Dim When High-Load Devices Start: What It Means for Electrical Safety

 Bottom Line

 A brief light dim when a high-load device starts is often normal.
-However, increasing frequency, severity, or system-wide effects suggest your electrical system may be operating too close to its limits.
+However, increasing frequency, severity, whole-home effects, repeated breaker trips, warm outlets, or electronics resetting suggest your electrical system or generator setup may be operating too close to its limits.

 Jordan Blake